-A rhythmically-dynamic riff on the power of curiosity to shape anger into something beautiful and transformative.
-By turns fierce, humorous, and thought-provoking, this powerful Call to Compassion offers an unforgettable experience for performers and audiences alike.
+A rhythmically-dynamic riff on the power of curiosity to shape anger into something beautiful, powerful, and even transformative.
+By turns fierce, humorous, and thought-provoking, this powerful call to compassion offers an unforgettable experience for performers and audiences alike.

 “You’ve done it again.
-Get Curious.
 Mind blown.”
 Greg Gecowets, Music Leader, Unitarian Universalist Fellowship of the Peninsula (Newport News, VA)